top of page

 How Ayurveda Views Anxiety and Digestion

-Ayurveda sees anxiety as a mind-body imbalance, closely linked to digestion.
-Anxiety is often caused by a Vata imbalance, which governs nervous system activity and communication.
-When Vata is aggravated, it can cause restlessness, insomnia, overthinking, constipation, and digestive irregularities.
+Ayurveda sees anxiety as a mind-body imbalance closely connected to digestion.
+Anxiety is often associated with an aggravated Vata dosha, which governs movement, communication, and nervous system activity throughout the body.

 Dosha / Anxiety / Digestive Symptoms Table